 For instance, if the request needs more explanation, an email or a shared letter on Filestage would be the best option.
 Messaging apps, like Slack, are better for short messages to be answered quickly.

-2. Give some context
+2. Give plenty of context

 3. Add the file you need approval on

-This could be either a word document containing a proposal, a video, or a PDF or JPEG containing the completed asset, for example.
+This could be either a Word document containing a proposal, a video, or a PDF or JPEG containing the completed asset, for example.

 4. Communicate deadlines